-To address recreation facility needs at the projects, Hawks Nest Hydro proposes to identify, design, and construct improvements at the Cotton Hill site.
+To address recreation facility needs at the Hawks Nest Project, Hawks Nest Hydro proposes to identify, design, and construct improvements at the Cotton Hill site (item 2 above).
 The improvements at the Cotton Hill site would be on licensee-owned land that is managed by the West Virginia DNR.
-The licensee proposes to consult with the West Virginia DNR to identify the improvements but expects that a seasonal restroom/changing facility, new picnic facilities, parking improvements, and signage improvements would address the stated needs of recreation users.
+The licensee proposes to consult with the West Virginia DNR to identify the improvements but expects that a seasonal restroom/changing facility, new picnic facilities, and parking and signage improvements would address the stated needs of recreation users.

-Hawks Nest Hydro proposes to continue maintenance of the Hawks Nest Powerhouse site.
-Facility enhancement measures at the Hawks Nest Powerhouse site were not identified by users nor proposed by Hawks Nest Hydro.
-Hawks Nest Hydro also proposes to update the Recreation Management Plan37 for the Hawks Nest and Glen Ferris projects by including descriptions of recreational facilities and access within and immediately adjacent to the project boundaries.
+Hawks Nest Hydro proposes to continue maintenance of the Hawks Nest Tailrace site (item 3 above).
+Facility enhancement measures at the Hawks Nest Tailrace site were not identified by users nor proposed by Hawks Nest Hydro.
+Hawks Nest Hydro also proposes to update the Recreation Management Plan52 for the Hawks Nest and Glen Ferris Projects by including descriptions of recreational facilities and access within and immediately adjacent to the project boundaries (item 6 above).
 No additional details for updating the Recreation Management Plan were provided.